-• Name some materials which undergo degradation after use.

-- How is the environment affected by non decaying substances ? - Which bonds are broken during digestion of proteins and carbohydrates ? - What happens to disposed natural wastes such as stale food, fruit peels, torn cotton cloth ?
+- Name some materials which undergo degradation after use. - List the materials which do not decay even after a long time. - How is the environment affected by non decaying substances? - Which bonds are broken during digestion of proteins and carbohydrates? - What happens to disposed natural wastes such as stale food, fruit peels, torn cotton cloth?